 When to Send Your Email

 Once you write your thank you email after the job interview, be sure to send it within 24 hours, while they still remember you.
 The more people they interview, the harder it is to stand out, so do it while your resume is still fresh in their memory.

-- Spellcheck!
+- Did you spellcheck?
 Typos and grammatical errors can come across as a lack of attention to detail.

 - Do you have the right email address?